CraftAcademyLabs/ca_course/week7/cooper_client_react/02_add_login.md

 ```

 If you run the feature test now, it will complain about not finding the text that we are expecting to find.
 So at the moment, the test can find all of the elements it needs to fulfill its task.
-The flow that we want is that when we press the login button we want the login form, at the moment we have a button that does nothing.
+The flow that we want is that when the user clicks the login button we want the login form to render, at the moment we have a button that does nothing.
 If you run the application you can see that.

 To fix this you need to update the App component to look like this:
 ```js